isamu-isozaki/huggingface-reading-group/README.md

 Welcome to the Huggingface Reading Group!
 The goal of this group is to do have a weekly presentation on research papers/group of papers.
 The goal of this repository is to compile all the past presentation write ups and recordings.

 ## Brief history
 This group started from huggingface community memeber James Kelly on 09/26/2023.
 In the beginning, we "presented" via summary of papers in discord threads but we started 1/12/2024 to do presentations in discord calls thanks to Phil Butler.
-The presentations, in general, are targetted for the general audience on subject of Large Language Models but no research papers are off limits.
+The presentations, in general, are targetted for the general audience on subject of Generative Models but no research papers are off limits.

 ## 0: Ambiguity-Aware In-Context Learning with Large Language Models(Presented on 9/27/2023)
 Presentor: James Kelly